-Below is a checklist to be complete ed to obtain reimbursement for college courses at \$110/semester credit: 1A graduate college course renrollment in the course.
-(See App nust have approval by the Superintendent prior to endix C) 2.
-Teachers wishing to receive to the Superintendent within 30 da e reimbursement shall provide a transcript/report card ys of their receipt of the transcript/report card.
-3Reimbursement for the course transcript/reporthe Superintendent receives the co arse can be requested at the time the Superintendent rt card and cannot be sought more than one year after urse transcript/report card.
-4Only graduate college class (pass on a pass/fail system or cred reimbursement. es in which the teacher earns an 80% or B or better it on a credit/no credit system) are eligible for 5 Attach copies of the signothis form. ed Course Approval Form, transcript/report card to 6.
-Amount requested , number of credits earned 7.
-Books, materials, and fees are r not eligible for reimbursement.
-8. Reimbursement can only be co.Graduate courses directly relacertification nsidered for the following types of graduate courses: ted to the teacher's teaching assignment or area of Graduate courses leading to a Superintendent n additional certification as agreed upon with the Graduate courses in school le adership Graduate courses in school co ounseling Teachers who have completed the above guidelines at the tir d coursework in a planned program that does not meet ne of the ratification of the contract. completing one year of service f eves the district (except in the case of layoff) before from the date of course completion, the said teacher will cursement.
-The Board has the right to deduct the refund eived by the processing time of the last paycheck for that Signature applied that above criteria has been met.
-Teacher Signature Date This reimbursement is approved / disap pproved.
-Superintendent Signature Date
+Below is a checklist to be completed to obtain reimbursement for college courses at \$120/semester credit: 1. \\\\A graduate college course must have approval by the Superintendent prior to enrollment in the course.
+(See Appendix C) Teachers wishing to receive reimbursement shall provide a transcript/report card to the Superintendent within 30 days of their receipt of the transcript/report card.
+3. Reimbursement for the course can be requested at the time the Superintendent receives the course transcript/report card and cannot be sought more than one year after the Superintendent receives the course transcript/report card.
+Only graduate college classes in which the teacher earns an 80% or B or better (pass on a pass/fail system or credit on a credit/no credit system) are eligible for reimbursement.
+5. Attach copies of the signed Course Approval Form, transcript/report card to this form.
+Course name and number to be reimbursed\\\\\.
+6. Amount requested \\\\\, number of credits earned \\\\\.
+7. Books, materials, and fees are not eligible for reimbursement.
+8. Reimbursement can only be considered for the following types of graduate courses: Graduate courses directly related to the teacher's teaching assignment or area of certification Graduate courses leading to an additional certification as agreed upon with the Superintendent Graduate courses in school leadership Graduate courses in school counseling Teachers who have completed coursework in a planned program that does not meet the above guidelines at the time of the ratification of the contract.
+9. In the event the teacher leaves the district (except in the case of layoff) before completing one year of service from the date of course completion, the said teacher will be expected to refund the reimbursement.
+The Board has the right to deduct the refund from the last paycheck if not received by the processing time of the last paycheck for that school year.
+Signature applied that above criteria has been met.
+Teacher Signature Date This reimbursement is approved / disapproved.
+Date